-To disable SMB protocols on an SMB Server that is running Windows 7, Windows Server 2008 R2, Windows Vista, or Windows Server 2008, use Windows PowerShell, Registry Editor or a GPO.
+To disable SMB protocols on an SMB Server that is running Windows 7, Windows Server 2008 R2, Windows Vista, or Windows Server 2008, you can use Windows PowerShell, the Registry Editor or a GPO.

 Set-ItemProperty -Path "HKLM:\SYSTEM\CurrentControlSet\Services\LanmanServer\Parameters" SMB1 -Type DWORD -Value 0 -Force

-In the Registry Editor you can change the following registry key
+In the Registry Editor, change the registry key

-SMB1 entry from 1 to 0 to disable the LanmanServer service:
+HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\LanmanServer\Parameters\SMB1 entry from 1 to 0 to disable the LanmanServer service (

 You can use the SC tool to disable the SMB v1 client: